russmckendrick/records/content/albums/welcome-to-the-infant-freebase-15010459/index.md

 ---
 title: "The Soundtrack Of Our Lives - Welcome To The Infant Freebase"
-album_artist: "The Soundtrack Of Our Lives"
+artist: "The Soundtrack Of Our Lives"
-album_title: "Welcome To The Infant Freebase"
+album_name: "Welcome To The Infant Freebase"
 date: 2020-04-09
 release_id: "15010459"
 slug: "welcome-to-the-infant-freebase-15010459"
+hideSummary: true
 cover:
     image: "welcome-to-the-infant-freebase-15010459.jpg"
+    alt: "Welcome To The Infant Freebase by The Soundtrack Of Our Lives"
+    caption: "Welcome To The Infant Freebase by The Soundtrack Of Our Lives"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Psychedelic Rock", "Indie Rock"]
 ---

 ## Tracklisting